 “My name is Rob Wilkes and I’m addicted to bicycles.”

 If that has the ring of a 12 step program, don’t be fooled.
 I’m not here to conquer my addiction.
 I’m here to revel in it.
 I’ve been hooked on humanity’s most noble invention since a good friend re-introduced me to cycling almost 40 years ago.
 We were both students at Trent University when he convinced me to buy a Nishiki Superbe and start doing long rides.
-I was able to return the favour 10 years later when he had stopped riding.
-I introduced him to mountain biking, which was new then like fat bikes are today.
+I was able to return the favour 10 years later when I introduced him to mountain biking.
 He took it up with a vengeance and to this day he and I still ride as much as we can and, as often as we can in separate cities, we ride together.

 I know cycling not as an addiction that destroys lives but one that enhances them.
 I assume I’m preaching to the converted here.
 (Why else would you be reading the back story on a cycling video site?)
 We all know the positive physical and mental side-effects of this drug we call cycling, so let’s be proud of our love for bikes.
 All hail the Deliverer of Endorphins!